vishnus17/cicd-container-deployment-cdk/README.md

 This project contains CDK stacks for Fargate build, and CICD pipeline for Fargate.

+The folder `codecommit` should be a separate repository as per with your application details

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands